 For example, we are currently evaluating ATYR1923 in a Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis.
 While estimates of pulmonary sarcoidosis prevalence vary, we estimate that pulmonary sarcoidosis affects an estimated 200,000 patients in the United States.
 Of that population, however, we estimate that approximately 30% experience progressive disease such that our targeted population is significantly smaller.
-The eligibility criteria for our clinical trials may further limit the pool of available participants in our trials.
-In particular, for our ATYR1923 Phase 1b/2a clinical trial, patients must, among other criteria: (i) have a biopsy-proven diagnosis of pulmonary sarcoidosis for a defined period of time; (ii) have symptomatic or active disease based on pulmonary function test, dyspnea evaluation and FDG-PET scan; and (iii) be on a stable dose of steroids at a certain dosage.
+While we have fully enrolled our Phase 1b/2a clinical trial, the eligibility criteria for any of our future clinical trials may further limit the pool of available participants in our trials.
 We may be unable to identify and enroll a sufficient number of patients with the disease in question and who meet the eligibility criteria for, and are willing to participate in, the clinical trials.
 Once enrolled, patients may decide or be required to discontinue from the clinical trial due to inconvenience, burden of trial requirements, adverse events associated with ATYR1923, limitations required by trial protocols or other reasons.
-In addition, the COVID-19 pandemic has impacted patient enrollment in our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis.
+In addition, the COVID-19 pandemic impacted patient enrollment in our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis.
 According to the Centers for Disease Control and Prevention, people who have serious chronic medical conditions, including lung disease, are at higher risk of getting very sick from COVID-19.
-As a result, current or potential patients in our ongoing Phase 1b/2a clinical trial may choose to not enroll, not participate in follow-up clinical visits or drop out of the trial as a precaution against contracting COVID-19.
-Further, some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupts healthcare services.
-Earlier this year, many clinical trial sites in our Phase 1b/2a clinical trial temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients discontinued from the trial.
-The majority of our clinical trial sites have implemented procedures to allow them to safely re-engage in enrollment and trial activities.
-If patient enrollment or continued dosing of enrolled patients is delayed for an extended period of time, our Phase 1b/2a clinical trial could be further delayed or otherwise adversely affected.
+As a result, current patients in our ongoing Phase 1b/2a clinical trial may choose not to participate in follow-up clinical trial protocols if quarantines impede patient movement or interrupts healthcare services.
+In 2020, many clinical trial sites in our Phase 1b/2a clinical trial protocols if quarantines impede patients and/or enrollment of new patients and some patients discontinued from the trial.
+If continued dosing of enrolled patients is delayed for an extended period of time, our Phase 1b/2a clinical trial could be further delayed or otherwise adversely affected.